Valerian and the City of a Thousand Planets: Plot

 During the summit, Mül humanoids attack and kidnap Filitt.
 Valerian chases the kidnappers to the irradiated area but crashes his spaceplane.
 Laureline enlists alien information brokers to find Valerian at the edge of the irradiated zone.
 She is kidnapped by a primitive tribe and presented as the choice course at their emperor's dinner.
 Valerian infiltrates the tribe's territory with the help of a shape-shifter named Bubble.
 Laureline and Valerian escape, but Bubble is fatally wounded.
 Valerian and Laureline venture into the irradiated area, discovering it is not dangerous and contains an antique spacecraft.
 They find the humanoids, the Pearls, with an unconscious Filitt.

 Pearl Emperor Haban Limaï explains that his people lived peacefully on Mül until a battle occurred on their world between the Federation and a hostile alien race.
 The human commander Filitt ordered the use of fusion missiles to destroy the enemy mothership, but inadvertently resulted in Mül's destruction.
 Upon her death, Princess Lihö-Minaa transferred her soul into Valerian's body.
 Haban and some of Mül's inhabitants survive in a previously crashed vessel.
 Trapped in the spaceship, the surviving Pearls repaired it and learned human technology and history.
 Scrap ships took them to Alpha, where they assimilated knowledge from different species and built their own ship.
 They need the converter and pearl to launch it, so they can find a new home.

 Filitt admits his role in the genocide but argues it was necessary to end the war and cover it up to prevent humans from losing credibility and influence in Alpha.
 Valerian and Laureline argue that the commander is trying to avoid the consequences of his actions.
 When Filitt becomes belligerent, Valerian knocks him out.

 Valerian hands over the pearl he took from Igon, and Laureline persuades him to return the converter.
 While the Pearls prepare their spacecraft for takeoff, Filitt's K-Tron robot soldiers attack them, but Valerian and the surviving government soldiers defeat the robots.
 The spacecraft departs, and Filitt is arrested.

-Valerian and Laureline are left adrift aboard an Apollo Command/Service Module, where she answers his marriage proposal with a "maybe" as they await rescue.
+Valerian and Laureline are left adrift aboard an old space ship, where she answers his marriage proposal with a "maybe" as they await rescue.